orangemug/isomorphic-git-issue-1855/README.md

 # isomorphic-git-issue-1855

+> This now works correctly for me 🎉

 Just outlining what I experienced in <https://github.com/isomorphic-git/isomorphic-git/issues/1855>

 Originally I had to pin the repo to `1.24.5` to get `isomorphic-git` operational.
 Since then I've been able to update to the latest and it appears to now work correctly.